 Neil Taylor

-The Members meet 2 or 3 times a year with the Annual General Meeting usually taking place in January each year – next meeting scheduled for 18th January 2022.
+The Annual General Meeting takes place in January each year – next meeting scheduled for 23rd January 2024.

-The Board of Trustees meets six times a year with one of the meetings usually linked to the Board’s annual strategy day.
+The NHEA Board of Trustees meets six times a year with one of the meetings usually linked to the Board’s annual strategy day.
+There is a Local Governing Body for Queen Mary’s College details of which can be found here.
+The NHEA Board of Trustees has four committees, Finance, Audit and Risk, Search and Governance, and Senior Post Holders Employment (acts as remuneration committee) as well as the QM Leisure Ltd. Board of Directors.
 Details of the governance arrangements for NHEA are set out in its Annual Report and Financial Statements and it its Scheme of Delegation

 Gross annual Salary and Benefits Members of Staff